demisto/content/Packs/PicusAutomation/README.md

-The Complete Security Control Validation Platform
+Run commands on Picus and automate security validation with playbooks.
-This integration was integrated and tested with version 3949 of Picus
+This integration was integrated and tested with version 3976 of Picus

 ## Configure Picus on Cortex XSOAR